 Sir Walter Raleigh (1552-1618) was an English adventurer, writer and nobleman.
 After growing close to Elizabeth I during his time in the army, Raleigh was knighted in 1585 and became captain of the guard.
 During Elizabeth’s reign, Raleigh organized three major expeditions to America, including the ill-fated Roanoke settlement.
 He later drew the queen’s wrath and was imprisoned in the Tower of London.
-After Elizabeth’s death in 1603, Raleigh was implicated as a enemy of her successor, James I and given a death sentence.
+After Elizabeth’s death in 1603, Raleigh was implicated as an enemy of her successor, James I, and given a death sentence.
 The sentence was commuted, and Raleigh was freed to lead an expedition to the New World, but its failure sealed his fate.

 In 1587 Raleigh sent an ill-fated second expedition of colonists to Roanoke.
 In 1588 he took part in the victory over the Spanish Armada.
 He led other raids against Spanish possessions and returned with much booty.
-Raleigh forfeited Elizabeth’s favor by his courtship of and subsequent marriage to one of her maids-of-honor, Bessy Throckmorton, and he was committed to the Tower (1592).
+Raleigh forfeited Elizabeth’s favor by his courtship of and subsequent marriage to one of her maids-of-honor, Bessy Throckmorton, and he was committed to the Tower of London in 1592.
 Hoping, on his release, to recover his position, he led an abortive expedition to Guiana to search for El Dorado, a legendary land of gold.
 Instead, he helped to introduce the potato plant and tobacco use in England and Ireland.

 Sir Walter Raleigh: Tower of London And Beheading